solita/solita.github.com/_posts/2012-10-30-coffeescript.md

 ### An empty cup ###
 Using CS has been a rocky road but a fun one.
 It's fun to write and easy to debug.
 It gives its wielder a terse, expressive syntax with exceedingly many ways to do things.
 Unfortunately it's also easy to shoot yourself and other developers in the feet.

-Many of CoffeeScript's features (and more) will be incorporated into [EC6](http://brendaneich.github.com/Strange-Loop-2012/).
-New compile-to-JS languages are popping up, such as: [Fay](http://fay-lang.org) and [ClojureScript](https://github.com/clojure/clojurescript).
-Both of these look really interesting, but still not valid replacements for CS as Source maps is in the works.